-- a) Such temporary use is determined to not have any detrimental effect upon the existing land uses in the area; - b) The proposed temporary uses conforms to the noted principles in Section 3.2 of this Plan and the following criteria are met: - c) The proposed use shall be of a temporary nature and shall not entail any major construction or investment on the part of the owner, so that the owner will not experience undue hardship in reverting to the original use or a use permitted in the land use designation upon the termination of the temporary use provisions;
+- a) Such temporary use is determined to not have any detrimental effect upon the existing land uses in the area; - b) The proposed use shall be of a temporary nature and shall not entail any major construction or investment on the part of the owner, so that the owner will not experience undue hardship in reverting to the original use or a use permitted in the land use designation upon the termination of the temporary use provisions; - c) The proposed temporary use conforms to the noted principles in Section 3.2 of this Plan and the following criteria are met:

-- i.
-The proposed use shall be compatible with adjacent land uses and the character of the surrounding neighbourhood; - ii.
+- The proposed use shall be compatible with adjacent land uses and the character of the surrounding neighbourhood; - ii.
 The proposed use shall not require the extension or expansion of existing municipal services; - iii.
 The proposed use shall not create any traffic circulation problems within the surrounding area nor shall it adversely affect the volume and/or type of traffic serviced by the area roads; - iv.
 Parking facilities required by the proposed use shall be provided entirely on-site; and, - v.
 The proposed use shall generally be beneficial to the Town; - d) Council may permit the installation of garden suites in the Agricultural and Residential Designations only, as a separate temporary dwelling where: - a. the property owner enters into an agreement with the Town to ensure that the garden suite is occupied and removed as approved by Council in an agreement; - b. the sewage and water system servicing the principle dwelling can be modified to accommodate the garden suite: - c. the garden suite is limited in size to ensure that it is clearly secondary to the principle dwelling; and, - e) Council may pass a temporary use by-law to permit a temporary dwelling unit for full time farm help where: - i.
-Council is satisfied that the nature of the operation requires full time farm help; - ii. appropriate sewage and water systems are available for the unit; - iii. the dwelling is clearly a temporary building but not a mobile home; and - iv. an agreement is registered on the title of the land confirming that the dwelling unit will be removed as approved by Council in an agreement.
+Council is satisfied that the nature of the operation requires full time farm help: - ii. appropriate sewage and water systems are available for the unit; - iii. the dwelling is clearly a temporary building but not a mobile home; and - iv. an agreement is registered on the title of the land confirming that the dwelling unit will be removed as approved by Council in an agreement.

-10.2 NON-CONFORMING USES
+9.2 NON-CONFORMING USES